ambient-innovation/django-migration-zero/docs/features/01_introduction.md

 * All local Django apps are inside one directory
 * You are in full control of every database your application runs on
-    * This wouldn't be the case if you are creating a python package
+    * This wouldn't be the case if you are creating a python package.
+      Use [squashing](https://docs.djangoproject.com/en/dev/topics/migrations/#migration-squashing) in that case.
 * You're using some kind of CI/CD pipeline for an automated deployment
 * You have dedicated branches for every environment you deploy to
     * e.g. `master` deploys to your production system, `develop` deploys to your test system